 - The Electronic Journal of Comparative Law is a free online journal that publishes articles about comparative private law and the methodology of comparative law.
 The European Journal of Legal Studies, also freely accessible on the Internet, includes articles on international and comparative law.

 The Index to Foreign Legal Periodicals (Reference Indexes and online) indexes articles in English language and foreign language journals in the fields of public and private international law, comparative law and the municipal law of all countries except the U.S., U.K. and Commonwealth countries with common law systems.

-Szladits' A Bibliography on Foreign and Comparative Law: Books and Articles in English (1955-1983), continued by Szladits' Bibliography on Foreign and Comparative Law (1984-1998) (Ref.
-K38 .S95), are useful for finding older English-language articles (after 1990, articles are no longer indexed).
+Szladits' A Bibliography on Foreign and Comparative Law (1955-1983), continued by Szladits' Bibliography on Foreign and Comparative Law (1984-1998) (Ref.
+K38 .S95 & in HeinOnline Parker School of Foreign & Comparative Law Library), are useful for finding older English-language articles (after 1990, articles are no longer indexed).

 You can also find articles on foreign and comparative law topics in American and other English language journals using the standard periodical indexes: